Dismiss Modal

 History and Landmarks

 If you’re a history buff, you’ll love what Montgomery has to offer.
-Montgomery was the first capitol of the Confederacy, and the location from which the telegram was sent that started the battle in the War between the United States.
-Montgomery is also the location of Dr. Martin Luther King, Jr.s’ pulpit, from which he preached the gospel of non-violent revolution in the fight for Civil Rights.
-Today visitors to the Capitol City can stop by the First White House of the Confederacy and see the spot of the state capitol building where Jefferson Davis was sworn in as the President of the Confederate States of America.
-It was on those same Capitol steps that the Freedom March from Selma to Montgomery culminated with a speech by Martin Luther King, Jr. asking for equality for all people, regardless of race.
+Montgomery is the location of Dr. Martin Luther King, Jr.’s pulpit, from which he preached the gospel of non-violent revolution in the fight for Civil Rights.
+Today, people can visit the state capitol steps where the Selma to Montgomery March ended with a speech by Martin Luther King, Jr., advocating for equality for all people, regardless of race.

-You can also visit the Scott and Zelda Fitzgerald Museum as well as the Hank Williams Jr. Museum.
+You can also visit The Scott & Zelda Fitzgerald Museum as well as the Hank Williams Jr. Museum.
 Old Alabama Town is also a popular attraction.
 Costumed interpreters guide you through life in the 19th and 20th centuries in this fascinating four-block “town” to learn more about Alabama in its beginning years.

 Shopping and Dining